inspektor-dev/inspektor/docs/blog/how-profiler-works.md

 std::mem::swap(&mut self.entries[min_index], &mut new_entry);
 Some(new_entry)
 ```
-A stack frame with least count is evicted from the hashmap if the incoming stack frame can't find a place in it, and a temporary file is created to store the evicted stack frame.

 **ploting**

+The collected stack frame and it's count is passed to the `flamegraph` crate to create a flamegraph.

+<p align="right"> <a href="https://github.com/tikv/pprof-rs/blob/master/src/report.rs#L174">Link to the source</a></p>

 ```rust
 pub fn flamegraph_with_options<W>(